acoli-repo/AURIS/guidelines/draft/refexp.md

 > - Reflexive pronouns (English *herself*, etc.) are not PM.
 Pronouns that are formally ambiguous as to whether they are reflexive or personal pronouns (e.g., German *mich* "me; myself"), are PM, and should be marked as `bound` in the annotation.
 Analoguously for other non-referring pronouns (e.g., expletive *it* or generic *you* in the sense of "anyone").
 > - Interrogative pronouns are not primary markables, but can serve as secondary markables.
 > - Chiarcos and Krasavina (2005) also include zero (pro-drop) pronouns under pronouns.
 Here, we follow token-based annotation, so that zeros should not be annotated.

+	> (43) *John~j~ stepped in the kitchen,* Ø*~j~ opened the fridge and* Ø*~j~ decided NO-ZERO to take a pizza.*

+	Note, that John is the (implicit) subject of the clause *to take a pizza*.
+However, this is not an instance of ∅-pronoun, since the insertion of *John* (no matter at which position within the phrase) would make the utterance ungrammatical.
+If not sure whether to annotate a ZERO or not, try to insert a full description of the corresponding referent.
+Note that zeros have to be sentential arguments, no adjuncts.

 > - Stede et al. (2016) treat *all*+NP like *both*+NP. needs to be double-checked.

 ### b.
 Definite Descriptions